Wedding Photography Mistakes

 “Too many times, brides fall for something trendy in photography.
 It is critical that these images stand the test of time and are valued for each following generation.
 Trends are fun but rarely last!
 Look for a photographer with a classic shooting style, and be wary of too much Photoshop and digital ‘tricks’ and manipulations.”

 Forgetting the Details

 “Think about spending a few minutes to decide what other elements are important to photograph — did your sister make special wedding favours?
 Are you carrying important heirlooms with you?
 Bring an extra invitation, and try to keep those special elements easily accessible for photos.”
 If it’s important to you let your photographer know.

 Not smiling – All the Time

 “Tell all of the individuals walking down the aisle to look up and smile.
-If they are too nervous to smile, they should at least keep their head up and stare down the aisle.
+If they are too nervous to smile, they should keep their head up and look down the aisle.
 This helps keep the face from forming the ‘evil double chin’ look that happens when you stare at the floor while walking!”